 Get help from the court.

-A coParenting app helps single parents or parents who are no longer together to do many things such as: create customized custody plans; record communication between coParents; provide help from on-demand professionals; and supply one-on-one coaching for the coParent who has to go-it-alone because.
+coParenter helps single parents or parents who are no longer together to do many things such as: create customized custody plans; record communication between coParents; share and track expenses; and unlike all other co-parenting apps coParenter provides help from on-demand professionals; and supplies one-on-one coaching for the coParent who has to go-it-alone.
 The coParenter App is designed to work with either both parents together or alone, in case the other parent doesn’t want to use the app.
-Solo mode will be launching in May of 2018.